tomcritchlow/tomcritchlow.github.io/_posts/2018-10-29-ways-of-seeing.md

 <img src="/images/panda.png" >
 </figure>

-There's two lessons here - firstly **if you want to understand shared assumptions sometimes you have to go to the source - surveying users, asking customers questions etc**.
+There's two lessons here - firstly **if you want to understand shared assumptions sometimes you have to go to the source - surveying users, asking customers questions, etc**.

 Secondly - **always try and create an objective counter to their subjective reality & be gentle when challenging mental models - no one enjoys their view of reality being broken**.